 Cleaning Up

-When we delete the stack, DynamoDB tables in that stack will not be deleted.
+When we delete the stack, DynamoDB tables in that stack won’t be deleted.
 CDK does this to protect us from the accidental deletion of the stack.
-If we are sure that we want to delete the Dynamodb Table along with CDK stack, we can pass removalPolicy to dynamo DB construct.
+If we are sure that we want to delete Dynamodb Table along with CDK stack, we can pass `removalPolicy` to dynamo DB construct.

 const onDemandTable = new dynamodb.Table(this, "OnDemandTable", {